 - Become familiar with the laws and policies on campus and in Ann Arbor to make the most informed decisions.

-- No bags, no containers, no outside food or drink.
+- No bags, containers, or outside food/drink.
 Visit mgoblue.com for a complete list.

-- Follow public health and university guidlines to prevent the spread of COVID-19.
-Visit campusblueprint.umich.edu to see current guidelines
+- Follow public health and university guidelines to prevent the spread of illness.
+Visit healthresponse.umich.edu to see current COVID-19 guidelines.